RenderKit/embree/README.md

     void rtcOccluded4(
       const int* valid,
       RTCScene scene,
-      struct RTCRayQueryContext* context,
-      struct RTCRay4* ray
+      struct RTCRay4* ray,
+      struct RTCOccludedArguments* args = NULL
     );

     void rtcOccluded8(
       const int* valid,
       RTCScene scene,
-      struct RTCRayQueryContext* context,
-      struct RTCRay8* ray
+      struct RTCRay8* ray,
+      struct RTCOccludedArguments* args = NULL
     );

     void rtcOccluded16(
       const int* valid,
       RTCScene scene,
-      struct RTCRayQueryContext* context,
-      struct RTCRay16* ray
+      struct RTCRay16* ray,
+      struct RTCOccludedArguments* args = NULL
     );

 #### DESCRIPTION {#description}

 The `rtcOccluded4/8/16` functions checks for each active ray of the ray packet of size 4, 8, or 16 (`ray` argument) whether there is any hit with the scene (`scene` argument).
-See Section [rtcOccluded1] for a description of how to set up and trace occlusion rays.
+The passed optional arguments struct (`args` argument) can get used for advanced use cases, see section [rtcInitOccludedArguments] for more details.
+See Section [rtcOccluded1] for more details and a description of how to set up and trace occlusion rays.

 A ray valid mask must be provided (`valid` argument) which stores one 32-bit integer (`-1` means valid and `0` invalid) per ray in the packet.
 Only active rays are processed, and hit data of inactive rays is not changed.

-The ray query context (`context` argument) can specify flags to optimize traversal and a filter callback function to be invoked for every intersection.
-Further, the pointer to the ray query context is propagated to callback functions invoked during traversal and can thus be used to extend the ray with additional data.
-See Section `RTCRayQueryContext` for more information.

 The ray pointer passed to callback functions is not guaranteed to be identical to the original ray provided.
 To extend the ray with additional data to be accessed in callback functions, use the ray query context.

-The implementation of these functions is guaranteed to invoke callback functions always with the same ray packet size and ordering of rays as specified initially.
+See section [rtcInitRayQueryContext] for more details.

 For `rtcOccluded4` the ray packet must be aligned to 16 bytes, for `rtcOccluded8` the alignment must be 32 bytes, and for `rtcOccluded16`